tuadiel6/Reflective-EMF-REST-API/README.md

-# Reflective-EMF-REST-API
+# REFLECTIVE EMF-REST-API
-Dynamic EMF-REST API to expose the EMF data repository as REST endpoints for remote access
+Dynamic EMF-REST API approach to expose the EMF model repository as REST endpoints for remote access.

 # SCENARIO-BASED TESTING TO EVALUATE THE APPROACH
 Inspired by scenario-based testing we defined a set of scenarios to evaluate our approach in terms of effectiveness.